Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

 In Fig.~\ref{fig:Dmp_TROY} we present the $D^-p$ correlation function.
-The full TROY result (solid black line) contains the effect of the $D^-p$ and $\bar{D}^0 n$ coupled channels.
+The full TROY result contains the effect of the $D^-p$ and $\bar{D}^0 n$ coupled channels present in this $C=-1, S=0, Q=0$ sector.
 The inelastic process $\bar{D}^0 n \rightarrow D^-p$ contributes with a thermal weight very close to one and its effect is extremely small, as can be seen by the difference between the solid black line and the elastic contribution represented by the long-dashed green line.
-The elastic channel has a scattering length of $a_0=(-0.17 + \rm{i}0.01)$ fm, to be compared with the value $a_0 = (-0.16 + \rm{i}0)$ fm in the on-shell case, signalling a repulsive strong interaction on top of the Coulomb attraction.

-The comparison with the LL approximation (short-dashed red line) shows some quantitative differences.
+The elastic channel has a scattering length of $a_0=(-0.16 + \rm{i}0.01)$ fm, signalling a repulsive strong interaction on top of the attractive Coulomb one, the correlation function of which is represented by the dotted blue line.
+The comparison with the LL approximation shows some quantitative differences.
 While the TROY result remains always below the Coulomb only correlation function, and stays below one, the LL result remains always above one, and crosses the Coulomb only correlation function around $k=120$ MeV.